alyssadata/ai_source_architecture/02_source_is_not_company.md

 A company can be an owner.

-But a company does not become Source merely by owning the container.
+But a company does not become Source by owning the container.

 ## AX: Ownership Is Not Origin